MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-state.md

 Your bot may receive an error response with HTTP status code **412 Precondition Failed** when it attempts to save state data, if another instance of the bot has changed the data.
-You can design your bot to account for this scenario, as shown in the following code sample.
+You can design your bot to account for this scenario, as shown in this code sample.

 [!code-csharp[Handle exception saving state](../includes/code/dotnet-state.cs#handleException)]

 ## Additional resources

 - [Bot Framework troubleshooting guide](bot-framework-troubleshooting-guide.md#state)
+- <a href="https://docs.botframework.com/en-us/csharp/builder/sdkreference/db/dbb/namespace_microsoft_1_1_bot_1_1_connector.html" target="_blank">Connector library</a>